-1. Alabama
+- 1. Alabama

 - Travel outside home: Only for essential needs/work.

 - Gatherings: 10-person limit.

 - Businesses: Nonessential businesses are closed to the public, including entertainment venues, fitness centers, salons, nail parlors and certain retailers.

 - Quarantines: No statewide directive.

 - Bars/restaurants: Dine-out only.

 - Beaches/parks: Beaches closed.

-2. Alaska
+- 2. Alaska

-- Travel outside home: Only for essential needs/work. - Gatherings: 10-person limit. - Businesses: Nonessential businesses are limited to minimum operations or remote work. - Quarantines: Travelers from out of state must self-quarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: Unless locally restricted, open with social distancing.
+- Travel outside home: Only for essential needs/work.

+- Gatherings: 10-person limit.

+- Businesses: Nonessential businesses are limited to minimum operations or remote work.

+- Quarantines: Travelers from out of state must self-quarantine for 14 days.
-3. Arizona

-- Travel outside home: Residents are advised to limit travel outside the home. - Gatherings: Residents are advised to avoid gatherings. - Businesses: Nonessential businesses can reopen with enhanced physical distancing and safety measures in place. - Quarantines: No statewide directive. - Bars/restaurants: Restaurants and bars can reopen with safety precautions. - Beaches/parks: Unless locally restricted, open with social distancing.

-4. Arkansas

-- Travel outside home: The governor has not issued a stay-at-home order. - Gatherings: 10-person limit; does not apply to unenclosed outdoor spaces or places of worship. - Businesses: Gym and entertainment venues are closed.
-Hotels, motels and vacation rentals are restricted to authorized guests. - Quarantines: No statewide directive. - Bars/restaurants: Dine-out only. - Beaches/parks: State parks remain operational during the daytime.
+- Bars/restaurants: Dine-out only. - Beaches/parks: Unless locally restricted, open with social distancing. - 3.
+Arizona - Travel outside home: Only for essential needs/work. - Gatherings: All mass gatherings of 10 or more people must be canceled or postponed. - Businesses: Nonessential businesses are limited to minimum operations or remote work. - Quarantines: No statewide directive. - Bars/restaurants: Dine-out only. - Beaches/parks: Unless locally restricted, open with social distancing. - 4.
+Arkansas - Travel outside home: The governor has not issued a stay-at-home order. - Gatherings: 10-person limit; does not apply to unenclosed outdoor spaces or places of worship. - Businesses: Gym and entertainment venues are closed.
+Hotels, motels and vacation rentals are restricted to authorized guests. - Quarantines: No statewide directive. - Bars/restaurants: Dine-out only. - Beaches/parks: State parks remain operational during the daytime. - 5.
+California - Travel outside home: Only for essential needs/work. - Gatherings: Gatherings in a single room or place are prohibited.
+Visitation to hospitals, nursing homes and other residential care facilities is restricted. - Businesses: Nonessential businesses are closed. - Quarantines: No statewide directive. - Bars/restaurants: Dine-out only.

-5. California

-- Travel outside home: Only for essential needs/work. - Gatherings: Gatherings in a single room or place are prohibited.
-Visitation to hospitals, nursing homes and other residential care facilities is restricted. - Businesses: Nonessential businesses are closed. - Quarantines: No statewide directive. - Bars/restaurants: Dine-out only. - Beaches/parks: Some parks are fully closed.
-Local jurisdictions have closed some beaches.

-6. Colorado

-• Travel outside home: Only for essential needs/work.

-- Gatherings: Public and private gatherings of any number are prohibited with limited exceptions. - Businesses: Nonessential businesses are limited to minimum operations or remote work. - Quarantines: No statewide directive. - Bars/restaurants: Dine-out only. - Beaches/parks: State parks remain open, but playgrounds, picnic areas and campgrounds are closed.

-7. Connecticut

-- Travel outside home: Only for essential needs/work. - Gatherings: Five-person limit for social and recreational gatherings; 50-person limit for religious services. - Businesses: Nonessential businesses must suspend all in-person operations. - Quarantines: No statewide directive.
-Out-of-state visitors are strongly urged to self-quarantine. - Bars/restaurants: Dine-out only. - Beaches/parks: Trails and grounds of state parks and forests are open with social distancing.
+- Beaches/parks: Some parks are fully closed.
+Local jurisdictions have closed some beaches. - 6.
+Colorado - Travel outside home: Only for essential needs/work. - Gatherings: Public and private gatherings of any number are prohibited with limited exceptions. - Businesses: Nonessential businesses are limited to minimum operations or remote work. - Quarantines: No statewide directive. - Bars/restaurants: Dine-out only. - Beaches/parks: State parks remain open, but playgrounds, picnic areas and campgrounds are closed. - 7.
+Connecticut - Travel outside home: Only for essential needs/work. - Gatherings: Five-person limit for social and recreational gatherings; 50-person limit for religious services. - Businesses: Nonessential businesses must suspend all in-person operations. - Quarantines: No statewide directive.
+Out-of-state visitors are strongly urged to self-quarantine. - Bars/restaurants: Dine-out only. - Beaches/parks: Trails and grounds of state parks and forests are open with social distancing. - 8.
+Delaware - Travel outside home: Only for essential needs/work. - Gatherings: 10-person limit. - Businesses: Nonessential businesses are limited to minimum operations or remote work.

-8. Delaware

-- Travel outside home: Only for essential needs/work. - Gatherings: 10-person limit. - Businesses: Nonessential businesses are limited to minimum operations or remote work. - Quarantines: Visitors from out of state who are not just passing through must self-quarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: Beaches are closed except for exercise or dog walking.
-State parks remain open with restricted activity.

-9. Florida

-- Travel outside home: Senior citizens and those with significant medical conditions may not leave home unless for essential needs or to go to an essential job. - Gatherings: No social gatherings in a public space with religious exemptions. - Businesses: Nonessential services are closed to the public.
+- Quarantines: Visitors from out of state who are not just passing through must self-quarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: Beaches are closed except for exercise or dog walking.
+State parks remain open with restricted activity. - 9.
+Florida - Travel outside home: Senior citizens and those with significant medical conditions may not leave home unless for essential needs or to go to an essential job. - Gatherings: No social gatherings in a public space with religious exemptions. - Businesses: Nonessential services are closed to the public.
 Gun stores remain open. - Quarantines: Visitors from outbreak hot spots, such as the New York tri-state area, must self-quarantine for 14 days. - Bars/restaurants: Dine-out only. - Beaches/parks: Florida state parks are closed.
 Most beaches are closed.